Gut microbiome signatures of colorectal cancer development are more pronounced in women compared to men in a population-based screening cohort

 Objective

-To investigate sex differences in screening-detected colorectal lesions and gut microbial profiles, as well as the potential for sex-specific associations between the gut microbiome and colorectal lesions.
+To investigate sex-specific differences in gut microbial profiles of a CRC-screening population, as well as the potential for sex-specific associations between the gut microbiome and colorectal lesions.

 Methods